htunkhainglynn/spring-balance-app/README.md

 Password Management: In the change password section, users have the option to modify their existing password.
 This feature enhances security and allows users to maintain control over their accounts.

 Please note that the application does not require manual table creation, as it automatically generates the necessary tables for data storage.
-Specifically, it utilizes a table named "balance_db" on port 3306 to store and manage the financial information.
+Specifically, it utilizes a table named "balance_db" on port 3306 to store and manage financial information.

 Overall, this application provides a convenient and user-friendly interface to effectively track income and expenses, allowing users to maintain control over their financial activities.